rahgadda/chatgpt/02-dev/03-weaviate/weavite.md

 - `Vector DB`
   - `Relational Databases [RDBMS]` designed couple of decades ago work with structured data, using features like primary keys, tables (rows and columns).
 This has inability to scale horizontally to support increasing workloads.
   - `NoSQL` database work with semi-structured and unstructured data.
 They come in the form of the document store, key-value store, graph database, and column-oriented DB.
 They have ability to scale horizontally.
   - `Graph DB` is also a special type of database that stores data in the form of nodes connected with relationships.
-Nodes and relationships are fundamental components that are used.
-Labels and properties are often included because of the added functionalities they offer.
-Its building blocks are:
+The building blocks of this DB are below:
-    - Nodes: The main entities in a graph.
+    - `Nodes:` The main entities in a graph.
 They are also sometimes referred to as vertices or points.
-    - Relationships: The connections between those entities.
+    - `Relationships:` The connections between those entities.
 Sometimes they are referred to as edges or links.
-    - Labels: Attributes that group similar nodes together.
+    - `Labels:` Attributes that group similar nodes together.
-    - Properties: key/value pairs stored within nodes or relationships.
+    - `Properties:` key/value pairs stored within nodes or relationships.
       ![](../../01-images/graphvsrdbms.png)

+      `Nodes` and `relationships` are fundamental components of this technology. `Labels` and `properties` are often included because of the added functionalities they offer.
   - We are in the mids of `next revolution - AI revolution`.
 Every industry will be touched and impacted by AI. `Vector DB` is the next DB technology that is used to store and search the artifcats of AI.
     - A vector is a list of numbers represented as a sequence of numbers or as a single value in a row and a single value in the column section.
       ![](../../01-images/LinearAlgebra.png)